pleerock/ngx-tooltip/README.md

 # ngx-tooltip

 Simple tooltip control for your [Angular](https://angular.io/) applications using [Bootstrap 3](http://getbootstrap.com/).
 Does not depend of [jQuery](https://jquery.com/).
 If you want to use it without Bootstrap - simply create proper css classes.
-Please star a project if you liked it, or create an issue if you have problems with it.
+Please star the project if you liked it or create an issue if you have problems with it.

 ![angular 2 tooltip](./resources/tooltip-example.png)